Stories of surviving being a single parent to four children while maintaining your sanity.

 Even though I was beginning to […]

-Waving goodbye to my daughters as they boarded a plane to visit their brother in Barcelona, Spain, I couldn’t help but think, “I want to die and come back as my kids.”
-Oh, the life they’ve lived.
+Waving goodbye to my daughters as they boarded a plane for three weeks on an all expenses paid trip to visit their brother in Barcelona, I couldn’t help but think, “I want to die and come back as my kids.”
+Oh, the privileged life they’ve lived and the places they’ve traveled — and much on my dime.

-Back in the olden days of the 1950’s and 1960’s, times were hard.
-Children in San Carlos, CA, had to trudge ten miles in the snow to school– uphill in both directions and in bare feet!
+When I was young in the 1950s and 60s, times were hard.
+Children in our sleepy town of San Carlos, CA had to trudge ten miles in the snow to […]

 “Jackie, you have to leave,” the kindergarten teacher whispered, gently nudging me out the classroom door.
 “You’re scaring the children .”